 I love sweet potatoes.
 My husband loves white potatoes.
-And neither of us are calling a lawyer because we have found a way to settle our potato relationship woes: Orange and White Gratin Potatoes, the best of both worlds!
+And neither of us is calling a lawyer because we have found a way to settle our potato relationship woes: Orange and White Easy Potato Gratin, the best of both worlds!

 Simply slice your potatoes, drench in cream, parmesan, green onion, thyme, sea salt and pepper, and arrange in rows.
 Then smother with more parmesan, bake, add a generous helping of gruyere, and voila!